Claim: Accounts warn of death and disease caused by rat urine on soda cans.

 Origins: The item presented last on the example list above began circulating on the Internet in October 1998.
-In keeping with standard scarelore, the name of the victim and where and when this happened are not included in the story (although the writer informs us that the victim was "a family friend's friend" in an attempt to establish his connection to the events described), and a search of news items fails to turn up anything about anyone's having died in this fashion.
-Lacking such confirmation, we're safe in dismissing this e-mailed scare as nothing more than a cautionary tale.
+In keeping with standard scarelore, the name of the victim and where and when this happened were not included in the story (although the writer informed us that the victim was "a family friend's friend" in an attempt to establish his connection to the events described), and a search of news items failed to turn up anything about anyone's having died in the fashion described.
+By September 1999 a expanded variation of the "deadly rat excretions" theme with additional details appeared on the Internet:

 A stock clerk was sent to clean up a storeroom at their Maui location.
 When he got back, he was complaining that the storeroom was really filthy, and that he had noticed dried mouse or rat droppings in some areas.